-Judges recognize students who show initiative and original reporting, and superior writing skills, as well as an understanding of the principles of individual freedom.
-In addition, a quality piece will also demonstrate a skill for accuracy in reporting as well as good use of sources.
+The Institute on Political Journalism Collegiate Award recognizes excellence in collegiate reporting.
+Judges will recognize students who show initiative and original reporting, along with superior writing skills.
+In addition, a quality piece will also demonstrate skill for accuracy in reporting as well as good use of sources.

-The presentation of the awards, including a cash prize of $2,500 for first place and $500 for second place will take place during a ceremony at the National Press Club in Washington, D.C. on June 29, 2017.
+The presentation of the awards will take place at a luncheon at the National Press Club in Washington, D.C. in June 2018.
 View a full list of past award recipients.

 About the Sponsoring Organization

 The award is sponsored by the Institute on Political Journalism (IPJ), a TFAS academic internship program in Washington, D.C.
-Each year, approximately 100 outstanding college journalists are chosen to spend the summer in the nation’s capital.
+Each year, approximately 100 outstanding college journalists are chosen to spend the summer in the nation’s capital through the IPJ program.
 They intern at major news organizations, attend site briefings at various government institutions, hear lectures from Washington’s leading reporters and editors and take courses in economics, ethics and leadership at George Mason University.

 How to Apply

-- May submit up to three stories for consideration.
+- Reporters may submit up to three stories for consideration.

-- Entrants must be undergraduate students, currently enrolled in a four year college/university in the United States.
+- Entrants must be undergraduate students, currently enrolled in a college/university in the United States.

 - Entries must have been published in a college or university newspaper/publication or in an online version.
 Work published for an internship or for a class assignment is not acceptable.